Christophe-pere/Model-Selection/README.md

 This notebook permit to make a selection model for text classification.
 The goal is to compare with different metrics machine learning and deep learning algorithms.
 It is configure to make classification with French and English texts.

+This work has been presented in [Model Selection in Text Classification](https://towardsdatascience.com/model-selection-in-text-classification-ac13eedf6146) published in [Towards Data Science](https://towardsdatascience.com/)

 ## Models
 ### Machine Learning
 The models implemented in the notebook for model selection are :